jlevitsk/wonderchat-helper/README.md

 python wonderutil.py
 ```

-Upon running the script for the first time, it will create a `config.ini` file in the same directory.
+Upon running the script for the first time, it will create a `.env` file in the same directory.
 This file stores the configuration information, including the API token, chatbot ID, and debug mode.

 You will be prompted to enter your API token and chatbot ID to configure the tool.
 Follow the on-screen instructions to set these values.